kgruiz/find-git-dirs/README.md

 - `--root <PATH>`: add an explicit path to scan (repeatable)
 - `<PATH>...`: provide positional paths to scan in addition to or instead of defaults
 - `--no-follow-links`: disable following symlinks (on by default)
-- `--json`: print the final list of `.git` directories as JSON instead of leaving the TUI active
+- `--json`: redundantly request JSON output (default)
 - `--output <FILE>`: write the results to a file (respects `--json` formatting)
+- `--plain`: switch to newline-delimited output instead of JSON

 While the TUI is running: